Revelation chapter 6. The birth pangs of the kingdom of heaven in the 20th century, and the wrath of God in the 21st.

 Later in his discourse on the Mount of Olives Jesus warns, “If anyone says to you, ‘Look, here is the Christ!’ or ‘There he is!’ do not believe it.
 For false Christs and false prophets will arise and perform great signs and wonders, so as to lead astray, if possible, even the elect”.
 Although similar to the warning at the beginning of the discourse, these words concern Jews and Christians at the end of the age.
 False prophets and signs will add to the deception, the tribulation will be intense, and the elect will be desperate for news that the Messiah is coming.

 ‘The great tribulation’ (7:14) is both intensified persecution of the Church and natural disasters coming down from heaven.
-The events heralded by the trumpets in chapters 8 and 9 are omitted, so that we come immediately to the point where the door of salvation is closed (Gen 7:16, Luke 13:25, Matt 24:31).
+Because the events heralded by the trumpets in chapters 8 and 9 are omitted, we come immediately to the point where the door of salvation is closed (Gen 7:16, Luke 13:25, Matt 24:31).
 The opening of the seventh seal brings only a period of silence.

 The sixth seal betokens a series of events: (1) an earthquake (seismos), coinciding with the darkening of the sun and reddening of the moon, (2) a shower of celestial bodies falling to the earth, and (3) another earthquake, so violent that it flattens mountains.
 This is the first time wrath is mentioned in Revelation, and it is attributed to the Lamb.